prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 front of the canvas as it does with the observer on the hill.

-The main visual tension, however, is between the two sources of infinite expanse, horizon line and the “illimitable” wire---in other words, precisely what violates the visual frame.
+The main visual tension, however, is between the two sources of infinite expanse, the horizon line and the “illimitable” wire---in other words, precisely what violates the visual frame.
 The first indicates the scale of of the altered landscape, while the second, which concludes the passage, points to its source: the husbandry of land symbolized by the fence.
 While the